AcerolaVR/acerolavr.github.io/_pages/AceStacksDocs.md

    - [ZRock35's Calibration Video](https://www.youtube.com/watch?v=SYqfQdVseF4)
    - [Spazznyans SlimeVR infographics](https://imgur.com/a/0jSuwrz)
 5. SlimeVR hosts official Calibrate and Chat events every Friday @ 7PM EST, which is the best place to get a good calibration done and meet fellow SlimeVR users.

-## Acestacks v1 Extra Steps
-1. [0:22](https://youtu.be/JrHmNcckpuE?t=22), if using AceStacks v1, use these steps instead
-   1. Leave the tracker OFF and connect a micro USB cable to the top port, you should hear the windows connect sound
-   2. Connect the tracker until you see it pop up in the server
-   3. DISCONNECT the tracker and then power it on, it should reappear in the server list, meaning that it is properly configured for your network
-   4. Repeat for each tracker

 ## VRChat Quirks
 The Inverse Kinematics for VRChat is lacking